spaceconcordia/rocketry-performance/documentation/angular_flight_model.md

 - 2b
 - 2c

+## Dynamic Stability

+The rocket must exhibit dynamic stability, wherein oscillations are reduced by the damping moment j

+### Resonant Pitch/Yaw Moment

+- 2f - The vehicle does not experience resonant pitching/yawing motion in flight

+The rocket should experience a resonant motion in response to aerodynamic forces such that it doesn't sustain at the natural frequencies that can cause structural or component damage.
+This value must be verified regularly with the design team to ensure compliance.
 ## Longitudinal Static Stability Margin

+### Longitudinal Static Stability Margin

 The *Longitudinal Static Stability Margin* ($S_{lm}$) is the distance between the *Center of Gravity* and the *Center of Pressure* divided by the outer diameter of the body tube.